exwm/yt_clipper/readme.md

 **Alt+D:** Toggle dynamic crop chart.

+**Left-Click:** Left-click a crop chart point to seek to it's time.

+**Left-Click+Drag:** Left-click and drag a crop chart point to change it's time and seek/scrub the video.

 **Ctrl+Shift+C:** Toggle auto crop chart section looping.

 - A crop chart section is any two points on the chart.
 - The current section is between a green start point and yellow end point.
 All other points are red.
 - As the video time changes, the current crop chart section is automatically updated.
 - Takes precedence over marker pair looping.